bhavink/databricks/adb4u/secure-deployments/README.md

-databricks projects
+Secure Deployments
 ==============
-Documenting and sharing databricks example projects highlighting some of the unique capabilities of databricks platform, these are ready to use code samples to feed your curiosity and learn platform capabilities.
+Documenting and sharing security best practices related to platform deployment and configuration.

-Requirements
+Projects
 ------------

 -  Python Version > 3.5 and greater